adibatunnailah/Project-1-Biker-Dashboard-Sales-Excel/README.md

 Please follow the steps below before opening the file:

 ### 🔓 Step 1: Unblock the file
 - Right-click the downloaded Excel file
 - Click **Properties**
 - Tick ✔ **Unblock** (if available)
 - Click **Apply** → OK

 ### 📂 Step 2: Enable macros in Excel
 - Open the file in Microsoft Excel
 - Click **“Enable Content”** when prompted (yellow security bar)

 ### 💡 Why this is needed
 Windows blocks macros by default for security reasons.
 This is a normal Excel security feature, not an error.

 ### 👍 Safe to use
 This file is used only for:
 - Data analysis automation
 - Dashboard updates
 - Reporting tasks

 ---

-## 📊 Key Insights
+## 📊 Analysis & Insights

+### Key Findings:
-- 📈 High-income customers are more likely to purchase bikes
+- 📈 Customers with higher income are more likely to purchase bikes
-- 👨‍👩‍👧 Middle-aged group (31–54) shows the highest purchase rate
+- 👨‍👩‍👧 Middle-aged group (31–54) shows highest purchase count
-- 🚴 Short commute distance (0–2 miles) has the strongest buying behaviour
+- 🚴 Short commute distance (0–2 miles) has highest purchase rate
-- 🌍 North America is the top-performing region
+- 🌍 North America is top-performing region
 - 📉 Older age groups show lower purchase probability
-- 👔 Professionals & skilled manual workers are key buyer segments
+- 👔 Professionals and skilled workers are key segments

 ---

 ## 💡 Recommendations
 - Focus marketing on middle-aged, high-income customers
-- Target urban areas with short commute distances
+- Target urban areas with short commute distance
 - Promote cycling benefits for daily commuters
-- Re-engage older customer segments with tailored campaigns
+- Improve engagement for older age groups
-- Expand marketing in high-performing regions
+- Expand in high-performing regions

 ---